-(i) The President shall preside at meetings of the Executive Committee or, in his absence, the Executive Committee Members present shall elect one among themselves to preside over such meetings.
+(i) The President shall preside at meetings of the Executive Committee or; in the absence of the President, the Vice President shall preside over such meetings or; in the absence of both the President and the Vice President, the Executive Committee Members present shall elect one among themselves to preside over such meetings.

 (j) Unless otherwise determined, the quorum necessary for any meetings of the Executive Committee shall be three (3) Executive Committee Members personally present or in attendance through electronic means, which shall include telephone-conferencing, video-conferencing or such other electronic means which the Executive Committee deems appropriate from time to time, provided that all Executive Committee Members participating in the meeting are able to hear one another.